 Whether you’re just trying to decide which version is right for you, or you’ve downloaded it and had a look around but ended up confused, or you’ve used it for a while and now your images are in chaos - whatever your situation, you need advice and support that’s based on your specific situation.
 Something which can rarely be got from books, YouTube, or other online resources - which are written in more general terms, for the widest possible audience.

 The key question then is, how do you avoid getting into this situation in the first place?
 It’s actually pretty straightforward once you know how, but not at all obvious if you have no experience of Lightroom.
-The first thing to understand is that there are two different Lightroom options - one just called Lightroom (which used to be called Lightroom CC) and one called 'Classic'.
-Lightroom is the one that makes you upload your images in the Adobe cloud, and is also a 'cut down' version with less features (though catching up quite fast) - while Lightroom Classic allows you to store your images locally if you want to, and has the full suite of editing and management tools.
+The first thing to understand is that there are two different Lightroom options - one just called Lightroom (which used to be called Lightroom CC) and one called 'Lightroom Classic'.
+Lightroom is the one that wants you to upload your images into the Adobe cloud (though after a recent update it does have the ability to work locally as well to some degree), while Lightroom Classic is designed to store your images locally and gives you far more flexibility when it comes to managing your images and your workflow.

 Step One is to choose the right Lightroom Plan - and for almost all the photographers I’ve worked with over the years, that is the ‘Adobe Creative Cloud Photography Plan’ - which includes both versions (LR and LR Classic), plus Lightroom Mobile, Photoshop and 20Gb of cloud storage.